energy ANd Biochar

 Pyropower's technology and efforts assure us that we as a company are carbon negative.
 This means we confront climate change head-on, reversing it and purifying the toxic environment.

-An organic conditioner for our EarthWe launched our biochar 2020
+An organic conditioner for our EarthLearn more about our Biochar

 Simply put, it is charcoal (rich in carbon) produced from plant or organic matter and stored in the soil as a means of removing carbon dioxide from the atmosphere.
 Biochar is an approach to carbon sequestration as it has the potential to help mitigate climate change.
 Independently, biochar can increase soil fertility of acidic soils (low pH soils), increase agricultural productivity, and provide protection against some foliar and soil-borne diseases.

 For us, biochar is an important tool to increase food security and cropland diversity in areas with severely depleted soils, scarce organic resources and inadequate water.
 It also improves water quality and quantity by increasing soil retention of nutrients and agrochemicals for plant and crop utilization.
 More nutrients stay in the soil instead of leaching into groundwater and causing pollution.